There are three ways to install Hive on MR3 on Kubernetes.

 HIVE_MYSQL_DRIVER

-should point to a MySQL connector jar file which is necessary when connecting to a MySQL database.
-The MySQL connector jar file should be compatible with the MySQL databases for Metastore and Ranger.
-IfHIVE_MYSQL_DRIVER
+should point to a database connector jar file which should be compatible with the database for Metastore (MySQL, Postgres, MS SQL, or Oracle).
+For MySQL, Postgres, and MS SQL,HIVE_MYSQL_DRIVER

-is set to empty, the Docker image (to be built later) does not include a MySQL connector and the user should mount a MySQL connector manually using a hostPath volume or PersistentVolume.
+is set to empty when using Oracle for Metastore, the Docker image (to be built later) does not include a database connector and the user should mount a database connector manually using a hostPath volume or PersistentVolume.

 The following structure shows all files and directories relevant to Hive on Kubernetes: